I remember wishing that in the years to come I’d be able to remember every moment, and knowing that I would forget most all of it.

 * * *

-Anna Hiatt serves as a features editor for The War Horse.
+Anna Hiatt serves as editor for The War Horse.
 She is a reporter and editor based in New York City, working with words, audio, and pictures—both moving and still.
 She's an adjunct professor at Columbia University’s Graduate School of Journalism, where she also earned her master's degree.
 She attended UC Berkeley, graduating with a history degree.
 Her work has appeared in The Washington Post, The New York Times, The Guardian, Reuters, The Village Voice, and on WNYC, among others.
-She's currently working on a book about end-of-life care.